aerospike/aerospike-client-python/doc/client.rst

         :return: A reference to the batch_records argument of type :class:`BatchRecords <aerospike_helpers.batch.records>`.

         :raises: A subclass of :exc:`~aerospike.exception.AerospikeError`.
+See note above :meth:`batch_write` for details.

         .. include:: examples/batch_write.py
             :code: python